seanverano/seanverano/README.md

 </p>
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-    <h4 align="center">A dedicated engineer from the Philippines, committed to learning something new every day and constantly innovating in the tech space.
+    <h4 align="center">A dedicated engineer from the Philippines, committed to learning something new every day and constantly innovating in the digital realm.
     </h3>
 <hr>
 <p align="center">